Artem0311/Software-Design-and-Documentation/lab1/ADR.md

-# ADR 1: Using WebSocket for Real-Time Message Status Updates
+# ADR: Choosing WebSocket for Message Statuses

 ## Context
-In our system (Variant 2 - Message Status Tracking), we need to track and display message statuses (sent, delivered, read) in real-time.
-We must choose an optimal delivery mechanism to push these updates from the server to the clients so users can instantly see when their message is read.
+In Variant 2, we need to track message statuses (sent, delivered, read).
+The main problem is how to notify the sender's app that their message was read, without making the app constantly ask the server for updates.

 ## Decision
-We have decided to use **WebSocket** technology for our Delivery Mechanism instead of standard HTTP Polling (where the client repeatedly asks the server for updates every few seconds).
+I decided to use **WebSocket** instead of standard HTTP Polling.

 ## Consequences
-**Positive (Pros):**
+**Pros:**
-* Instant, real-time delivery of status updates.
+* Statuses update instantly in real-time (like the two blue ticks in messengers).
-* Significant reduction in load on the Backend API and Database, as clients no longer spam the server with empty HTTP requests.
+* No extra load on the server and database from constant empty HTTP requests.
-* Better battery life and lower data consumption for mobile users.
+* Saves mobile data and phone battery.

-**Negative (Cons):**
+**Cons:**
-* Increased infrastructure complexity (need to maintain thousands of persistent open connections).
+* The server has to keep many connections open at the same time.
-* Requires additional logic on the client-side to handle connection drops and automatic reconnections.
+* The client app needs extra logic to automatically reconnect if the internet drops.